Rumiya-dev/Adobe-and-AI-Claude-MCP-Automation/README.md

 - Adobe Illustrator
 - Local filesystem automation

+My Contribution
+Configured Claude Desktop to run multiple MCP servers Connected Claude with Adobe Photoshop, InDesign and Illustrator workflows Adjusted local Python server paths and startup commands Tested local MCP server communication
+Fixed setup and integration issues in existing MCP server files Added a filesystem MCP server for local file access during automation tests Prepared a safe example configuration without private paths or secrets Example Use Cases
+Ask Claude to interact with Adobe Photoshop through a local MCP server Ask Claude to work with Adobe InDesign automation scripts Test AI-assisted document and design automation workflows Allow Claude to access a controlled local project folder through filesystem MCP Important Note

+This repository does not include API keys, private Claude configuration files, company documents, client files, real Adobe project files, or commercial materials.

+The configuration file in this repository is an example only.
+Local paths must be adjusted by each user.

 ## MCP Configuration

 The project uses a Claude Desktop configuration file to register multiple MCP servers.